Living in Birmingham

 Living in Birmingham — lifestyle and amenities

-Birmingham is a large city in West Midlands with a population of around 1,106,159.
-As a major urban centre, it provides a full range of amenities including shops, restaurants, leisure facilities, and cultural venues.
+Birmingham is a large parish in West Midlands with a population of around 1,106,159.
+The area has a good range of local amenities including shops, restaurants, and leisure facilities.

 Who lives in Birmingham?
 The affordable property prices make this area popular with first-time buyers, young families, and those looking for better value.
 It often attracts buyers priced out of more expensive neighbouring areas.